You can read the draft plan by reviewing the following documents.

 About the plan

-Following review of submissions, the precinct plan will be refined and adopted into Brisbane City Plan 2014 (City Plan) to guide and assess property development.
+Once approved, Council will make its final decision about adopting the amendment into Brisbane City Plan 2014 (City Plan) to guide and assess property development.

 Council released the draft precinct plan for public consultation in late 2025.
 The draft precinct plan proposed changes to City Plan including: